PSP-1 - Capability Model and Grammar

 - The CEP MUST reject if the Presentation is expired (now >= exp) or used too early (now < iat), subject to TAP clock discipline.

-- If the Program contains ttl_ok or within_time literals, the CEP MUST enforce them using iat/now/exp as appropriate.
+- If the Program contains ttlOk or withinTime literals, the CEP MUST enforce them using iat/now/exp as appropriate.

 - Context

-- ctx MUST be a superset of the required ctx_eq(k, v) literals in the Program.
+- ctx MUST be a superset of the required ctxEq(k, v) literals in the Program.
 Missing keys or unequal values MUST cause deny.

 - Grant reference and custody

-- grant_ref MUST resolve to a valid leaf Grant under PSP-3 framing and signatures; failure MUST cause deny.
+grantRefMUST resolve to a valid leaf Grant under PSP-3 framing and signatures; failure MUST cause deny.- If delegation is present, the Presentation MUST carry (or, per TAP, make

 resolvable by a pre-enforcement resolver) sufficient delegation material to